 What about sippy cups?
 Read what the American Speech Language Hearing Association says about how sippy cups aren't great for babies.
 I'm a big fan of moderation in parenting, and I don't judge anyone for using a sippy cup on occasion or for a few months.
-But I do want parents to realize that there are other options and that it's important for babies to learn to drink from open cups, too.
+But I do want parents to realize that there are better alternatives to sippy cups and it's important for babies to learn to drink from open cups and straws, too.

 How Do I Teach My Baby To Feed Himself?

 Teach Baby To Finger Feed Solids